 Critical Considerations for Advisors Nearing Retirement

 Ever take a close look at what your firm's retirement package would actually be worth to you?
-Probably not, especially if you've gotten a headache just trying to decipher the annual changes to the compensation grid.
+Probably not, especially if you get a recurring headache just trying to decipher your company's compensation grid.

 We are going to do our best to explain this arrangement to you as simply as possible, with the goal being to raise awareness of actual values versus what is being promoted, in addition to a potentially superior alternative.